Register Now for

 Special people, great horses, and a scenic Montana ranch, all set the stage for a week of complete immersion into the world of driving and working horses in harness.
 Limited to only five hands-on students, the workshops are a personal, small group learning experience and a unique western adventure.

 Doug Hammill, D.V.M. draws upon over 50 years of horse experience to mentor each student at their own individual skill level.
 Cathy Greatorex works directly with students in the workshops as well; she draws upon her own life long horse experience as well as her professional background and experience as an educator.

 Workshop content is extremely comprehensive in scope, and custom tailored to each group.
 The wide selection of horse drawn vehicles and machinery, the many horse powered jobs performed, hay meadows and agricultural land, and amazing scenery provide driving experiences that enhance learning and guarantee enjoyment.

 About the Staff

 Doc and Cathy’s Suffolk horses, one very special mule, and their Norwegian Fjord horses conduct all aspects of the Workhorse Workshops personally with the assistance of Doc and Cathy.
-There is potentially a visit and story or two from Doc’s mentor and stepfather, Tom Triplett.
-Some workshops may include other horses, mules and instructors.
+Some workshops occasionally include other horses, mules and instructors.

 For workshops at Doc and Cathy’s Montana ranch, in the beautiful Mission Valley of Montana, we meet for a hosted dinner in town the evening before the workshop begins.
 The destination for those who come by air is Missoula International Airport at Missoula, Montana.
 Transportation to and from the Missoula International Airport may be arranged for a fee.